gc-cloud/E71Project/README.md

 > Stories are highlighted on our Trello board with Capital letters and stories / tasks color coded to provide visual clues

 > The aggregate size of the stories that were pulled from the project backlog to the second sprint does not exceed total forecast.
-Six of the 13 MPV PBIs
+Five of the 13 MPV PBIs
 > were selected for second sprint.
 Only Development Team Members participated in pulling stories into sprint backlog.

 #### All of the stories in your sprint backlog have size less than half your forecast velocity.
 If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.